 Program Goal

-Provides job training and staff support to people with disabilities, assisting with job training, placement and retention.
+Provides staff support to people with disabilities, assisting with job training, placement, and retention.

-The Employment Resources Department is designed to provide employment assistance (obtaining and maintaining competitive employment) within the community to individuals with severe physical and/or multiple disabilities or to those who have traditionally had difficulty in gaining or retaining employment due to other factors.
+The Employment Resources Department is designed to provide employment assistance (obtaining and maintaining competitive employment) within the community to individuals with developmental disabilities, severe physical and/or multiple disabilities, or to those who have traditionally had difficulty in gaining or retaining employment due to other factors.
 Employment Services utilizes a variety of assessment, placement, and retention services.
-Recently, UCP Heartland entered into partnership to provide employment services to our military veteran men and women.

 Employment Services possess several key features that distinguish it from other, more traditional approaches to job placement.
 The supported work model relies upon an individualized and comprehensive approach to job placement that proactively addresses frequently identified barriers to employment.
 Transportation, personal assistance, job site modification and job restructuring are considered on an individualized basis by the person being served and their Employment team.
 The team creates solutions and advocates for change on behalf of the individual.
 A successful placement is ensured when the team makes the best possible match between the individual’s abilities and the demands of the local job market.

 The primary referral source for services is The Missouri Department of Vocational Rehabilitation (VR) with additional referrals received from the Department of Mental Health (DMH).
 The program is able to support anyone who has been determined eligible for services from our funding partners, which may mean the person does not have a developmental disability.
-The Department’s current service area is St. Louis County and City.
+The Department’s current service areas are St. Louis County, St. Louis City, St. Charles County, and Jefferson County in Eastern Missouri, and Cole County, Osage County, Moniteau County, Boone County, and Calloway County in Central Missouri.

 Employment Resources